Get streak-free results every time with professional squeegees, replacement rubbers, channels, and accessories....

 Q: "What is a Gel Battery?"

-- Gel batteries charge quickly but have a shorter life expectancy than Lead Acid batteries.
+- Gel batteries charge quickly but often have a shorter lifespan compared to traditional lead-acid batteries.

 Q: "What is a Sealed Lead Acid Battery?"